It is the name given to an inflammation of the veins, usually in the legs. It is almost always a complication of varicose veins.

 The correct treatment depends on the amount of risk of developing pulmonary embolism (PE).
-This is evaluated by a duplex ultrasound, performed by specialists who treat the veins all the time.
+This is evaluated by duplex ultrasound, performed by specialists who treat the veins all the time.

-It is essential that, if a diagnosis of leg phlebitis is made, a duplex ultrasound is performed as soon as possible to ensure that the correct treatment is initiated.
+It is essential that, if a diagnosis of leg phlebitis is made, duplex ultrasound is performed as soon as possible to ensure that the correct treatment is initiated.

-Also, the same duplex ultrasound will be able to diagnose the underlying cause of the phlebitis, usually varicose veins or hidden varicose veins.
+Also, the same duplex ultrasound will be able to diagnose the underlying cause of phlebitis, usually varicose veins or hidden varicose veins.

 If the phlebitis is very extensive and causes significant problems with blood return to the limb, you may be a candidate for a procedure called a thrombectomy.